Whether you are a Petzl or a Knog user, Run4It has got you covered to make sure you can see and be seen on the road and trails during your night runs.

 - Range: up to 40 meters (brightest setting)

 The Bandicoot is a very simple yet interesting product.
 When on, two red LEDs are visible through the silicone headband making you visible from different directions.
-One of the modes allows you to make those LEDs blink and several others are available depending on the amount of light you need: low to high, flash or a combo of the two.
-Available in different colours, it’s a great budget option if you are looking for something basic and functional.
+One of the modes allows you to make those LEDs blink and several others are available depending on the amount of light you need: low to high, flash, or a combo of the two.
+It’s a great budget option if you are looking for something basic and functional.

-It’s also worth noting that it is USB rechargeable and that one Bandicoot battery is equivalent to 650 AAA batteries!
+It’s also worth noting that it is USB rechargeable and that one Bandicoot battery's lifespan is equivalent to 650 AAA batteries.